All Episodes

 Because that's the mistake we've made in Vietnam.

-And we came back like I came back, a baby killer, right?
+And we came back, like I came back, a baby killer, right?

-Because I seen it.
+Because I've seen it.

-I won all that stuff, huh?
+I knew all that stuff, huh?

-Were you were you a baby killer?
+Were you a baby killer?

 Well, all my life I felt that way, yes.

-Because I remember babies dying.
+But I remember babies dying.

 I remember they had nothing to do with it.

-All right, but Frank, hold on, hold on.
+But Frank, hold on, hold on.

 Yeah, go ahead.

-Uh again, let's get back to some facts here.
+Again, let's get back to some facts here.

 Okay.